GasperFunda/gasperfunda/README.md

-### <div align="center">Hi, my name is Gašper, an enthusiastic computer science student and a full-stack web developer, currently studying at FERI and working at Norik Systems d.o.o.</div>
+### <div align="center">Hi, my name is Gašper, an enthusiastic computer science student and a full-stack web developer, currently studying at FERI and working at Inova IT</div>

-- 🔭 I’m currently working with React, Angular and NestJS
+- 🔭 I’m currently working with Remix and NestJS

 - 🌱 I’m currently learning Svelte